Master the Future of Healthcare Decision-Making in Asia

 Associate Professor Alec Morton is the Programme Director of the MScHEOR programme at Saw Swee Hock School of Public Health.
 With over twenty years’ experience in decision modelling, HEOR and Health Technology Assessment, he bridges academic research, policy and practice across Asia, Europe and global public-health institutions.

 He has collaborated with the WHO, Gavi and HTA agencies and ministries of health in Thailand, China and the UK.
-At NUS he leads the Population Health & Health Economics Modelling (PHRISM) group and has editorial roles at Health Care Management Science, Decision Analysis and the Journal of Multi-Criteria Decision Analysis.
+At NUS he leads the Centre for Population Health Risk and Systems Modelling (PHRISM) and has editorial roles at Health Care Management Science, Decision Analysis and the Journal of Multi-Criteria Decision Analysis.

 Formerly Head of the Department of Management Science at the University of Strathclyde, Professor Morton’s research has received the INFORMS Decision Analysis Society Publication Award.
 His work has ranged across multiple areas of public health and health economics, including antimicrobial resistance, public mental health, and chronic disease surveillance and prevention.